awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-user-data.md

 ### Instance launch<a name="user-data-scripts-launch"></a>

-Any scripts in the instance user data are executed during the initial launch of the instance\.
+Scripts in the instance user data are executed during the initial launch of the instance\.
 If the `persist` tag is found, user data execution is enabled for subsequent reboots or starts\.
-The log files for EC2Launch and EC2Config contain the output from the standard output and standard error streams\.
+The log files for EC2Launch v2, EC2Launch, and EC2Config contain the output from the standard output and standard error streams\.

+**EC2Launch v2**
+The log file for EC2Launch v2 is `C:\ProgramData\Amazon\EC2Launch\log\agent.log`\.

+**Note**
+The `C:\ProgramData` folder might be hidden\.
+To view the folder, you must show hidden files and folders\.

+The following information is logged when the user data is executed:
++ `Info: Converting user-data to yaml format` – If the user data was provided in XML format
++ `Info: Initializing user-data state` – The start of user data execution
++ `Info: Frequency is: always` – If the user data task is running on every boot
++ `Info: Frequency is: once` – If the user data task is running just once
++ `Stage: postReadyUserData execution completed` – The end of user data execution

+**EC2Launch**
-With EC2Launch, the log file is `C:\ProgramData\Amazon\EC2-Windows\Launch\Log\UserdataExecution.log`\.
+The log file for EC2Launch is `C:\ProgramData\Amazon\EC2-Windows\Launch\Log\UserdataExecution.log`\.

 **Note**
 The `C:\ProgramData` folder might be hidden\.
 To view the folder, you must show hidden files and folders\.